Percapio/signINsignOUT/README.md

 As a heads up, the *return_keyboard_events* parameter allows keyboard inputs to be saved for future use.

-In the next part, you want to make sure the application stays open, so write a *while* loop with a *break* command to allow users a way to exit the program.
+In the next part, you want to make sure the application stays open, so write a conditional statement to do so with the proper exit option.
 ```
 while True:
     button, values = window.Read()